kubernetes/enhancements/keps/sig-instrumentation/2845-deprecate-klog-specific-flags-in-k8s-components/README.md

 - Kubernetes logging configuration drops global state
 - Go-runner is feature complementary to klog flags planned for deprecation
 - Projects in Kubernetes Org are migrated to go-runner
+- Add --logtostdout flag to klog disabled by default
+- Use --logtostdout in kubernetes tests

 #### Beta

 - Go-runner project is well maintained and documented
-- Documentation on switching go-runner is publicly available
+- Documentation on migrating off klog flags is publicly available
 - Kubernetes klog flags are marked as deprecated
+- Split stdout and stderr logs in Kubernetes components by default

 #### GA